Léo Duguay

 Léo Duguay (born 13 March 1944) is a Canadian politician, educator and school administrator prior to getting elected.
 Duguay served as a Progressive Conservative party member of the House of Commons of Canada.

+Background

 Duguay was born in Saint Boniface, Manitoba.
 Duguay was elected at the riding of Saint Boniface in the 1984 federal election and served in the 33rd Canadian Parliament.
 He left federal politics after the 1988 federal election after being defeated by Ron Duhamel of the Liberal party.

 Archives

 There is a Léo Duguay fonds at Library and Archives Canada.
 Archival reference number is R10108.